jh-evans/readthedocs/docs/source/using.rst

 ========================

 It is a truth seldom acknowledged that developers mostly focus on the `Happy Path <https://en.wikipedia.org/wiki/Happy_path>`_.
 Developers are busy with lots to do.
-And today your challenge is to retrieve a field from a Java object, even when that field is marked private, so you develop this.
+And today your challenge is to retrieve a field from a Java object, even when that field is marked private, so you develop ``getField`` below.

 You then write a couple of unit tests to be sure that what you have written retrieves a named field.
-For each test, you pass in the required classname, fieldname, and object the field is to be retrieved from.
+For each test, you pass in the required name of the field, its classname, and the object the field is to be retrieved from.

 Your tests work, and you deploy your code.

 .. code-block:: java
    :linenos:
+   :caption: Your initial implementation of ``getField``
    :emphasize-lines: 3-6

    public static Object getField(String classname, String fieldname, Object inst) {